The scaling limit of fair Peano paths: The scaling limit of fair Peano paths

-Putting the uniform pmf on $\Gamma_n$ corresponds to the uniform pmf on $\mathcal{A}_n$, and we consider elements of $\mathcal{A}_n$ as random Peano curves.
-We are interested in the limit of these random curves as $n \to \infty$.
-Since $\zeta_n \in \mathcal{A}_n$ passes within distance $\frac{1}{4n}$ of every vertex in the lattice $\mathcal{L}_n$, the limit of the path traced out by the full curve $\zeta_n$ will converge to $\overline{Q}$.
-We are interested in whether $\zeta_n$ converges as a curve to a limit spacefilling curve or not, and whether the limit is a random or deterministic object.
+We are interested in the behavior of fair Peano paths as $n \to \infty$.
+Since any fair Peano path $\zeta_n \in \mathcal{A}_n$ passes within distance $\frac{1}{4n}$ of every vertex in the lattice $\mathcal{L}_n$, the limit of the full trace $\zeta_n[0,1]$ will converge to $\overline{Q}$.
+However, we are interested in a more detailed understanding.
+In particular, is the limit a spacefilling curve or not, and is the limit a random or deterministic object?
+Theorem \ref{weakconvergence} answers both of these questions, showing that the limit is not a spacefilling curve and is deterministic.

-Theorem \ref{thm:FairScalingLimit} below will answer both of these questions, but let us pause for a moment to discuss the notion of spacefilling curves.
+Before getting to the proof, let us pause for a moment to further discuss the notion of spacefilling curves.
 A {\it spacefilling curve} in $\overline{Q}$ is a continuous function $\phi: [0,T] \to \overline{Q}$ so that $\phi[0,T] = \overline{Q}$.
 Since the image of the path fills up the entire square, a spacefilling curve is best visualized by an approximation.
 For an example, see Figure \ref{Hilbert} which shows two curves that approximate the Hilbert spacefilling curve.
 We can view a spacefilling curve as a way to grow $\overline{Q}$ in a continuous fashion.
 The continuity implies that we can always make the diameter of $\phi[t_0, t_0+\epsilon]$ small by taking $\epsilon$ small enough.
+Note that $\lambda$ defined by \eqref{lambda} does not arise from a spacefilling curve, since we cannot make the diameter of $\lambda_{t_0+\epsilon} \setminus \lambda_{t_0}$ small by taking $\epsilon$ small.